Skip to content

 Step 7: Connect Real Hardware

-For real devices, use the GenericScpi driver with instrument-specific properties in the connector.
+For real devices, use the GenericScpi driver with a declarative schema — each instrument property/method is described once, and the driver handles the {cmd: "VOLT?"} → parseFloat and VOLT {value} boilerplate.
 Here's a serial PSU example:

 javascript